cheese3660/cheese_pl/reference.md

 #### Overloading

-`{}` can be overloaded via the `operator {}` overload, as for the arguments, it takes a single object of a structural type or any type which is what the structure literal is converted into
+`{}` can be overloaded via the `operator {}` overload, as for the arguments, it takes a single object of a structural type, an any type argument which is what the structure literal is converted into, or a list of named arguments that the structure literal is destructured into.

 ```cheese
 operator {} self, struc: any => return_type...